Charles I of England: Bishops' Wars

 Charles perceived the unrest in Scotland as a rebellion against his authority, precipitating the First Bishops' War in 1639.
 He did not seek subsidies from the English Parliament to wage war, instead raising an army without parliamentary aid and marching to Berwick-upon-Tweed, on the Scottish border.
-The army did not engage the Covenanters, as the king feared the defeat of his forces, whom he believed to be significantly outnumbered by the Scots.
+The army did not engage the Covenanters, as the King feared the defeat of his forces, whom he believed to be significantly outnumbered by the Scots.
 In the Treaty of Berwick, Charles regained custody of his Scottish fortresses and secured the dissolution of the Covenanters' interim government, albeit at the decisive concession that both the Scottish Parliament and General Assembly of the Scottish Church were called.

 The military failure in the First Bishops' War caused a financial and diplomatic crisis for Charles that deepened when his efforts to raise funds from Spain while simultaneously continuing his support for his Palatine relatives led to the public humiliation of the Battle of the Downs, where the Dutch destroyed a Spanish bullion fleet off the coast of Kent in sight of the impotent English navy.

 Charles continued peace negotiations with the Scots in a bid to gain time before launching a new military campaign.
 Because of his financial weakness, he was forced to call Parliament into session in an attempt to raise funds for such a venture.
 Both the English and Irish parliaments were summoned in the early months of 1640.
 In March 1640, the Irish Parliament duly voted in a subsidy of £180,000 with the promise to raise an army 9,000 strong by the end of May.
 But in the English general election in March, court candidates fared badly, and Charles's dealings with the English Parliament in April quickly reached stalemate.
-The earls of Northumberland and Strafford attempted to broker a compromise whereby the king would agree to forfeit ship money in exchange for £650,000 (although the cost of the coming war was estimated at around £1 million).
+The earls of Northumberland and Strafford attempted to broker a compromise whereby the King would agree to forfeit ship money in exchange for £650,000 (although the cost of the coming war was estimated at £1 million).
 Nevertheless, this alone was insufficient to produce consensus in the Commons.
 The Parliamentarians' calls for further reforms were ignored by Charles, who still retained the support of the House of Lords.
 Despite the protests of the Earl of Northumberland, the Short Parliament (as it came to be known) was dissolved in May 1640, less than a month after it assembled.